OCA/pos/pos_access_right/README.rst

 * PoS - Delete Order: The cashier can not delete a full order;

-* PoS - Delete Order Line: The cashier can not delete an order line;

 .. image:: /pos_access_right/static/description/new_groups.png

 If a user doesn't belong to a group, he can not use the according feature.